 The latest in NICU technology is available to your baby.
 Specialized equipment includes:

 - Cardiac (heart) monitor: This monitor displays the baby's heart rate and rhythm.

-- Infusion pump: If your baby is on intravenous therapy or medications, a pump will be used to deliver the exact amount of fluid needed.
+- Infusion pump: If your baby needs intravenous therapy or medications, a pump will be used to deliver the exact amount of fluid needed.

 - Respiratory (breathing) monitor: If your baby is on oxygen therapy, he or she may need one or more monitors to measure the amount of oxygen in the blood.

 - Ventilator: Many babies in the NICU have difficulty breathing.
-Oxygen can be given through a clear plastic dome hood (oxyhood) that is placed over the baby’s head.
+Oxygen is given through a clear plastic domed hood (oxyhood) that is placed over the baby's head.
 The ventilator will help your baby breathe and supply oxygen at the same time.
-The ventilator is attached to a small tube placed in the baby’s trachea (wind pipe).
+The ventilator is attached to a small tube placed in the baby's trachea (windpipe).

-Please ask our staff any questions you have about the equipment being used on your baby.
+Please feel free to ask our staff any questions you have about the equipment used on your baby.
 We are here to help and support you and your family.

-Please note: All of our machines are equipped with alarms to let us know if they come loose or need adjusting.
+Please note: All of our machines are equipped with alarms to let us know if they come loose or need to be adjusted.
 If you hear an alarm, please remain calm; a nurse will be with you promptly.
-The equipment will be reset by your baby’s nurse.
+Your baby's nurse will reset the equipment.

 To promote bonding with your baby, we encourage parents and grandparents to visit at any time.
 The exceptions to this are during physician rounds or shift change (6:30am - 7:30am and 6:30pm - 7:30pm) and any time the baby's condition warrants.

-At times, it is necessary for the doctors or nurses to be at your baby’s bedside for a prolonged period of time.
-We ask for your cooperation and understanding that it is in the baby’s best interest when specialized care is given.
-At these times, visitation may be interrupted.
+At times, it is necessary for the doctors or nurses to be at your baby's bedside for a prolonged period.
+At these times, visitation may need to be interrupted.
+We ask for your cooperation and understanding that it is in your baby's best interest when specialized care is given.

 Toys and Personal Items